-- ▶ the discharge status of the last record of the patient was "deceased"48 - ► the record was logged during the last year of life of the patient
+- ▶ the discharge status of the last record of the patient was "deceased" the last record of the patient was "deceased" - ► the record was logged during the last year of life of the patient

 After preprocessing the data and screening out some erroneous entries, a total of 1,878,982 records of 375,506 patients, and 1,237,044 records of 357,853 patients, were extracted from the hospital admission and A&E visit data.
 The sample characteristics of these cleaned datasets are shown, respectively, in Table 5.3 and Table 5.4.